Skip to main content

 Now you understand the process your favorite phenotype went through before it was ready for you.

-What Is Pheno Finding?
+What is Pheno Finding?

 Pheno finding, also known as pheno hunting, is part of the process we have described above.
 It is the actual process of trying to select the best plant from a batch of similarly descended phenotypes.